Consumer and Community Advisory Committee

 John is a carer advocate whose first exposure to the health sector was in palliative care in 2016 when his late wife reached the end stage of her illness (pancreatic cancer).
 Since that time, he has become involved in a range of activities with institutions covering the areas of medical research, clinical trials, general medicine, palliative care, and voluntary assisted dying.
 John is a member of many health committees and advisory groups at the local, state, and national levels – the Consumer Health Forum among them – including the Safety and Quality in Health and Digital Health Special Interest groups.
 He takes part in local and national patient, carer and consumer registers and gets involved with research studies of interest.
 John also brings more than 30 years of IT experience, including over 20 years of applications testing.

-John says: “As a member of the CCAC, I hope to provide input to facilitate improvements in clinical trials.
+John says: “As a Former member of the CCAC, I hope to provide input to facilitate improvements in clinical trials.

 Lynda (Lyn) Whiteway